Biometeorology Lab

 Dramatic changes in the whole socio-economic system which happened in Estonia during the last decade, especially significant decrease in agricultural production, in combination with climate change (e.g., changing inter-annual patterns of precipitation and river runoff, milder winters with less snow and shorter snow-cover period) have caused significant decrease in nutrient losses from rural catchments.
 On the other hand, possible intensification of agriculture in some areas, especially after the joining the EU, should be followed by the comprehensive catchment management including the ecotechnological measures.
 It requires a comprehensive decision making system based on GIS.
 Main scope and objectives of this research project are: (1) analysis of changes of landscape pattern and material cycling in respect with significant changes of anthropogenic and natural driving forces in rural landscapes during last decades; (2) creating a GIS-based simulation model and related scenarios based on information gathered during the fundamental research; (3) quantitative assessment of the dynamics of climatic conditions and hydrological regime in Estonia regarding the global climate change; (4) scenarios and decision support systems for implementation ecotechnological measures to control nutrient fluxes in sustainable catchment management; (5) optimisation of design and management parameters of constructed wetlands for wastewater treatment and riparian buffer zones in terms of water quality and trace gas emissions.
 Main expected results are: (1) GIS-based simulation model for forecasting of nutrient fluxes in respect with changing climatic and land-use conditions; (2) GIS of Estonian landscape pattern and nutrient flows; (3) explanation of Estonia?s climate and hydrological regime over the past century; (4) spatial decision support system for sustainable catchment management.

-Project participants: Alar Teemusk, Kaido Soosaar
+People involved: Alar Teemusk, Kaido Soosaar

 Funding: Ministry of Education and Research